 Whatever your beginning, take a minute to write down WHY you are homeschooling.
 This may seem unimportant, but I can promise you that at some point in time you will appreciate the few minutes you took to write down WHY.
 A good WHY can get you through hard times and help you have joy in your homeschool.
 Use this printable My Homeschool Plan packet as you begin homeschooling.
 It follows the sections of my “How To Homeschool Guide for New Homeschoolers” and can help record your thoughts as you begin your homeschooling path.
 If you’d prefer a black and white version of the printable guide you can find that here.

 Put the packet in a binder that you can look at and refer to often.
 In my homeschool binder I also keep wishlists of books and homeschooling resources, ideas for things I want to do with my kids, websites we like (along with log-in/password info.), goals, and more.
-Between this free printable packet and our $.99 Layers of Learning Homeschool Planner, you’ll find all the pages I keep in my Homeschool Binder.
+Between this free printable packet and the Layers of Learning Homeschool Planner, you’ll find all the pages I keep in my Homeschool Binder.

 Homeschool Laws & Requirements